henrywkk/Hello-World/README.md

 As I'm brand new to Git and GitHub

-This project acts as a start to GitHub
+this repository is meant to act as a start to GitHub